pdakshesh35/ShortMCP/README.md

 Remote image URLs are downloaded automatically before stitching the final video.

+When `compile_video` runs, it creates a unique folder under `data/` for the current news item.
+All scene assets are copied or downloaded into this folder with sequential names like `audio_1.mp3` and `image_1.jpg`.
+The final video is saved as `video.mp4` inside the same folder.
+Scenes are stitched in numeric order starting from 1.

 The server exposes tools that can be called from a compatible MCP client such as Claude Desktop.